Social media lead generation is now a key component of the modern marketing armoury.

 The reality is, that going with influencers is both cheaper and smarter than asking celebrities to endorse you, and it’s a strategy that works.
 According to research, 49% of consumers depend on influencer recommendations when making a purchase.

 After all, if you are going to make sales through social media, it makes sense to leverage those who already have an engaged audience of followers, as well as reach and presence.

 There are various ways to channel leads via influencers, including unique discount codes, honest reviews, sponsored tutorials, or simply tagging brand products in posts.

-Social media giants like LinkedIn, Twitter, and Facebook offer lead generation ads which allow businesses to precisely target their audience and collect leads directly.
+Social media giants like LinkedIn, Twitter, and Facebook offer lead-generation ads, which allow businesses to target their audience and collect leads directly.

 These ads are different in the sense that all the data that you might want to collect through forms can be filled right on the platform without any redirection.
 Users tap on the forms, fill them in and are done.
 As a result, you can send them a preliminary version of your product, some gated content for free, or perhaps an e-book.